-Michigan International Prep School will allow students to request to test out of a given course when students feel they have already mastered the standards and content of that course.
-Michigan International Prep School will use a culminating assessment or series of assessments, portfolios, or projects.
-Students wishing to test out must request a meeting with their mentor.
-The date, time, location, and administration of the testing is at the discretion of the school.
-Students must earn an 75% on the culminating exam in order to be awarded credit.
-The final grade will be "Pass" or "Fail" and will not be factored into the student's GPA.
+Michigan International Prep School will allow students to request to test out of a given course.
+Michigan International Prep School will use a culminating assessment and/or supplemental materials, depending on the course, to gauge knowledge of all items the student would have learned about throughout the duration of taking the course.
+Students wishing to test out must request this with their mentor through this link.
+It will notify the MIPS staff who will add the test-out course for the student.
+The date, time, and location of the testing is at the discretion of the school.
+Students may only attempt a test out one time per course.
+Students must still have 10 full courses on their schedule in order to take a test out opportunity.
+A student must not have completed more than 15% of the course while at MIPS in order to attempt a test out.

+Students must earn a 77% on the culminating exam (or parts of the exam) in order to be awarded credit.
+The final grade will be "CR" for credit and will not be factored into the student's GPA.

+Further guidance about how test outs occur can be found in the full policy document.